 By signing the Enrollment Agreement, the student is acknowledging that the catalog, disclosures, and information located on the website have been made available to the student to read and review.
-Any questions or concerns regarding the Student Enrollment Agreement should be directed to the college or university department.

-Before signing the Student Enrollment Agreement, the prospective student is strongly urged to visit the University and College website at www.cnsu.edu, and to read and review the CNU General Catalog and School Performance Fact Sheet (SPFS).
+Before signing the Student Enrollment Agreement, the prospective student is strongly urged to visit the University and College website at www.cnsu.edu, and to read and review the CNU General Catalog, Student Rights and Responsibilities, and School Performance Fact Sheet (SPFS).
+The Catalog contains important information and policies regarding this institution.
+The Student Rights and Responsibilities contains important information about what is expected of students and due process procedures for conduct violations.
 The SPFS contains important performance data for the institution.
-The Catalog contains important information and policies regarding this institution.

-By signing the Enrollment Agreement, the student is acknowledging that the catalog, disclosures, and information located on the website have been made available to the student to read and review
+By signing the Enrollment Agreement, the student is acknowledging that the catalog, disclosures, and information located on the website have been made available to the student to read and review.